The Worry Games

 20 years ago, I had anxiety symptoms as bad as anybody could have them.

 I had daily panic attacks.
-I had horrible intrusive thoughts about some bad, bad things that I was too afraid to tell anybody about because I thought they would have me locked up.
-I have lived with compulsive worry, health phobias, choking phobias, and constant fear over the safety of my children.
-I lost my ability to drive, to go to the grocery store, and to go out with friends.
-Anxiety literally ran my life and it was HELL.
-I truly believed that one day I was just going to go “crazy”……if I wasn’t already.
+I had horrible intrusive thoughts about some bad things that I was too afraid to tell anybody about because I thought they would think I had lost my mind.
+I have lived with compulsive worry, health phobias, and constant fear over the safety of my children.
+I let anxiety prevent me from driving most places and going out with friends.
+I let anxiety run my life and it was HELL.
+I truly believed that I was powerless and that one day I was just going to go “crazy”……if I wasn’t already.

 And today?